The best cash ISAs – April 2025

 The best cash ISAs can help you make the most of your tax-free savings.
-Here are the top easy-access and fixed ISA rates to grow your money
+Here are the top rates to grow your money – take advantage before they disappear

-A stocks and shares ISA is a good option for long-term savings, but a cash ISA may make good sense for short-term savings.
+Unsure which ISA is best for you?
+A stocks and shares ISA is a good option for long-term savings, but a cash ISA may make good sense in the short term.

 Subscribe to MoneyWeek